 And, as if your own mess isn’t enough, the kids tend to have a habit of spreading their things into your room, too.
 Staying on top of the chaos can be difficult, but it’s not impossible.
-With the right techniques, you can get everything organized, and KEEP it that way!
+With the right bedroom organization ideas, you can get everything organized, and KEEP it that way!

 This is a collaboration post.
 However, please know I stand behind everything written here, and only include links to products/services/resources I’m willing to recommend personally.

-Taking a few minutes each day to tidy is a huge help.
+Taking a few minutes each day to tidy will go a long way toward having an organized bedroom.
 It might sound like a lot of effort, but it doesn’t have to be.
 Just a few minutes each morning or evening, to put things away and straighten everything, can help you keep them neat.

 Of course, convincing your spouse and children to do the same isn’t as easy.
 But getting them into the habit of picking up after themselves is doable.
 A few minutes at the end of each activity, and a few minutes before bed, makes a world of difference.
 For a long time, I’ve had a quick tidying-up on the girls’ pre-bed chore chart lists.
 Even though I have to supervise to make sure they complete the job, it makes SUCH a difference.